2018–19 Hertha BSC season

 The 2018–19 Hertha BSC season was the 127th season in the football club's history and 6th consecutive and 36th overall season in the top flight of German football, the Bundesliga, having been promoted from the 2.
 Bundesliga in 2013.
 In addition to the domestic league, Hertha BSC also participated in this season's editions of the domestic cup, the DFB-Pokal.
 This was the 51st season for Hertha in the Olympiastadion Berlin, located in Berlin, Germany.
+Hertha BSC drew an average of 49,320 spectators per home game at the Olympiastadion during the 2018–19 Bundesliga season, filling approximately 66.1% of the stadium's 74,669 capacity.
 The season covered a period from 1 July 2018 to 30 June 2019.